raballew/kne-on-ocp/README.md

 ```

 > If you check the output you will realize that BGP does not seem to work
-> properly, as each virtual instance shows that `2 neighbors are in Connect
+> properly, as each virtual instances shows that `1 neighbor is in Idle(NoIf)
 > state`.
-This was done on purpose and will be fixed in one of the next steps.
+This is due to the fact, that in this topology the traffic generator
+> is not attached yet and can be ignored for the moment.

 You can also access each virtual instance by using their external or cluster IP
 address.
 Additionally you could use the Kubernetes DNS service to address each